tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ![figure 5](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-05.png)

-***
+> ***

-#### Important
+> **Important:** _Dynamic filtering_ overrides _static filtering_.
+>

-**_Dynamic filtering_ overrides _static filtering_**.
-This means a _block_ dynamic rule will override any existing _allow_ static filters.
+> This means a _block_ dynamic rule will override any existing _allow_ static filters.
 This means you can block with 100% certainty using dynamic filtering rules.
 Similarly, an _allow_ dynamic filtering rule will override any existing _block_ static filters, i.e. you can allow with 100% certainty with dynamic filtering (useful to un-break sites broken by some static filters).
+>

-This may help understand how static and dynamic filtering interact: [Overview of uBlock's network filtering engine](https://github.com/gorhill/uBlock/wiki/Overview-of-uBlock's-network-filtering-engine).
+> This may help understand how static and dynamic filtering interact: [Overview of uBlock's network filtering engine](https://github.com/gorhill/uBlock/wiki/Overview-of-uBlock's-network-filtering-engine).

-***
+> ***

 All embedded 3rd-party frames were blocked on the page.
 Good.
 However it appears there was an embedded YouTube video in the article: